PySimpleGUI/PySimpleGUI/readme.md

 The last line of the `form_rows` variable assignment contains a Submit and a Cancel Button.
 These are buttons that will cause a form to return its value to the caller.

         (button, (source_filename, )) = form.LayoutAndShow(form_rows)
 This is the code that **displays** the form, collects the information and returns the data collected.
-In this example we have a button return code and only 1 input field.
+In this example we have a button return code and only 1 input field

+---
+### Design Goals
+> Copy, Paste, Run.

+`PySimpleGUI's` goal with the API is to be easy on the programmer, and to function in a Python-like way.
+Since GUIs are visual, it was desirable for the SDK to visually match what's on the screen.

+Forms are represented as Python lists.
+There are 2 lists in particular.
+One is a list of rows that form up a GUI screen.
+The other is a list of Elements (or Widgets) on each row.
+Each Elements is specified by names such as Text, Button, Checkbox, etc.

+Some elements are shortcuts, meant to make it easy on the programmer who will write less code using them.
+Rather than writing a `Button`, with  `button_name = "Submit"`, etc, the caller can simply writes `Submit`.
+Some examples include: `Text` has a short-cut function named `T`.  `TextInput` has `In`.
+See each API call for the shortcuts.

+---

 ## Return values